Hand Rejuvenation

 Can dermal fillers work for hand rejuvenation?

-Similar to procedures done on one’s face, dermal fillers can be used to plump up the skin and renew the hands by being injected beneath the skin.
+Similar to procedures done on one’s face, dermal fillers can plump up the skin and renew the hands by being injected beneath the skin.
 Dr. Green uses a variety of dermal fillers to refresh the hands and replace lost collagen in the skin.
 Sculptra, Restylane, and Radiesse are all effective injectable fillers for restoring lost volume.
 Radiesse was the first filler FDA-approved for the back of the hands.
 This filler works immediately by adding volume under the skin and stimulating your body’s natural collagen production over time.
 The natural results have been shown to last a year or more in many patients, making the treatment results beneficial in both the short and long term.

 Age spots and brown spot treatment for hand rejuvenation

-sun damage are often noticed later on with age.
-There are many effective treatment options available to remove sun spots and age spots from sun exposure.
-Depending on both the degree of sun damage and your skin type, there are several different laser treatment options to remove these sunspots.
+Sun damage affects our skin, including the back of our hands.
+The hands are often neglected regarding sun protection and sunscreen application, and the effects of sun damage are often noticed later with age.
+Many effective treatment options are available to remove sun spots and age spots from sun exposure.
+Depending on the degree of sun damage and your skin type, several different laser treatment options exist to remove these sunspots.
 The Fraxel Dual laser is the gold standard for laser skin resurfacing and can remove superficial pigmentation, sun damage, and brown spots on the skin surface with minimal downtime.
-Another very popular method is Intense Pulsed Light (IPL), as this type of light can treat wrinkles, sun spots, and redness on the back of hands with no downtime.
+Another prevalent method is Intense Pulsed Light (IPL), as this type of light can treat wrinkles, sun spots, and redness on the back of hands with no downtime.
 Dr. Green utilizes Candela’s AlexTrivantage laser for deeper and more prominent sunspots.
 Dr. Green’s protocol often combines the Fraxel laser for fine lines and sun damage with the AlexTrivantage laser for individual sun spots for complete hand rejuvenation.
 One of the benefits of the Fraxel laser treatment is that through micro pulses of laser energy, there is an increase in collagen production and overall younger-looking skin.

 Skin tightening for hand rejuvenation